-- I. economic downturns in a particular area; - II. competition from nearby retailers selling athletic apparel; - III. changing consumer demographics in a particular market; - IV. changing lifestyle choices of consumers in a particular market; and - V. the closing or decline in popularity of other businesses located near our stores, including as a result of pandemics such as COVID-19.
+- I. economic downturns in a particular area; - II. competition from nearby retailers selling athletic apparel; - III. changing consumer demographics in a particular market; - IV. changing lifestyle choices of consumers in a particular market; and

+V. the closing or decline in popularity of other businesses located near our stores.